ros2/ros2_documentation/source/About-manipulation.rst

 Manipulation
 ===============

-Manipulation capabilities enable robots to analyze their environment and control end effectors to perform tasks like picking and placing objects.
+Manipulation capabilities enable robots to analyze their environment and perform tasks like picking and placing objects.
 This article summarizes ROS developer tools and guidance available to help with manipulation.

 **Area: manipulation, capabilities | Content-type: about | Experience: beginner, intermediate, expert**